openjdk/guide/src/index.md

 #### ... a Single Repository {#cloneSingle}

-If the source for the Project is contained within a single repository or reading a limited portion of the source is the only goal, it is possible to clone a single repository (even if it's part of a forest).
+If the source for the Project is contained within a single repository or reading a limited portion of the source is the only goal, it's possible to clone a single repository (even if it's part of a forest).
 For instance, this example shows how to clone the `langtools` repository from _jdk9/dev_ into the default destination directory.

     $ hg clone http://hg.openjdk.java.net/jdk9/dev/langtools
     destination directory: langtools